diagrams/diagrams-doc/manual/diagrams-manual.rst

           arising from a use of `circle'

-The problem really has nothing to do with missing instances, but with the fact that a concrete backend type has not been filled in for `b0`.
-Such errors arise when you pass a diagram to a function which is polymorphic in its input but monomorphic in its output, such as 'width', 'height', 'phantom', or 'names'.
+The problem really has nothing to do with missing instances, but with the fact that a concrete backend type has not been filled in for `b0` (or whatever type variable shows up in the error message).
+Such errors arise when you pass a diagram to a function which is polymorphic in its input but monomorphic in its output, such as `width`, `height`, `phantom`, or `names`.
 Such functions compute some property of the diagram, or use it to accomplish some other purpose, but do not result in the diagram being rendered.
 If the diagram does not have a monomorphic type, GHC complains that it cannot determine the diagram's type.

 For example, here is the error we get if we try to compute the width of a radius-1 circle: